USDA FoodKeeper – Cold Storage Guidelines

 Greek Oregano, Marjoram

 Sure thing!
 So, expiration dates and best quality dates are different for Italian Oregano.
-The expiration date indicates when it's no longer safe to consume the oregano due to potential contamination or spoilage.
+The dates are manufacturer guidance and not absolute safety indicators to consume the oregano due to potential contamination or spoilage.
 You definitely want to pay attention to this for your own safety.
 On the other hand, the best quality date suggests when the oregano might start to lose its flavor and potency.
 It's still safe to eat after this date, but the quality may not be as great as when it was fresher.
 For me, if the Italian Oregano is past its best quality date but still within a reasonable time frame of the expiration date, I'd still use it for cooking.
 However, if it's way past the expiration date, I'd play it safe and toss it.
 You want your dishes to taste their best, right?
 So, keep an eye on those dates and trust your senses when in doubt!

 To determine if Italian oregano has gone bad, look for any signs of mold, discoloration, or a musty smell.
 Fresh Italian oregano should have a vibrant green color and a strong, aromatic fragrance.
 If the oregano appears dull, has dark spots, or feels moist or slimy to the touch, it is best to discard it.